PeculiarPereira/Bifrost/README.md

 Bifrost has been tested and confirmed to work on the following devices:

-- Retroid Pocket Mini V2 (known issues, might be working in single color mode)
+- Retroid Pocket Mini V2
 - Retroid Pocket 5
 - Odin 2 Portal Pro